Festivals & Events

 Alternatively, take the Hokuriku Shinkansen from Tokyo Station to Iiyama (1 hour 40 minutes) and then the Nozawa Onsen Liner bus (25 minutes).
 Direct buses are available through the winter from Osaka, Kyoto and Nagoya.

-The festival takes place in a grassy glade, about a five-minute walk from Oyu Onsen on the main street.
+The festival takes place in a square called Dosojinba, about a five-minute walk from the Oyu public bathhouse on the main street.

 Bring on the fire

 In Japan, the ages of 25 and 42 are considered astrologically unlucky for men.
-The Nozawa Fire Festival combines a rite of passage to protect them with ancient New Year rituals.
+The Nozawa Dosojin Festival combines a rite of passage to protect them with ancient New Year rituals.

 In Japanese, the festival is known as Dosojin Matsuri, in honor of the tutelary Dosojin deities it honors.
-The Dosojin are believed to fend off epidemics and other misfortunes.
-They're commonly found carved into stones on roadsides and borders throughout central Japan; in Nozawa, they appear as two wooden poles painted as a human couple.
+The Dosojin are believed to fend off epidemics and various other misfortunes.
+They're commonly found carved into stones on roadsides and borders throughout central Japan; in Nozawa Onsen, they appear as two wooden poles painted as a human couple.

 The earliest record of the festival in its current form dates to the mid-1800s, but the roots go much further back.

-The day before the festivities, around a hundred villagers build a makeshift shrine on a clearing near the village center.
-As the festival begins, the 42-year-olds sit atop the shrine, singing to the Dosojin erected across the glade; the 25-year-olds stand at the bottom, holding ropes attached to the shrine.
-They must keep hold of these at all costs.
+The day before the festivities, around a hundred villagers build a makeshift shrine at the Dosojinba.
+As the festival begins, the 42-year-olds sit atop the shrine, singing to the Dosojin; the 25-year-olds stand at the bottom, holding ropes attached to the shrine.
 As the time to start draws near, they chant “Bring on the fire!
 Bring on the fire!”

-Their wish is soon answered.
-Columns of villagers bearing bundled reed torches attack the temporary shrine, doing their best to set it alight.
+In response to their calls, columns of villagers bearing bundled reed torches attack the shrine, doing their best to set it alight.
 The men holding the ropes have to protect the shrine, whatever comes.
 One after another the villagers charge, and a battle of sparks and flame ensues.